 We crack your password on “easy” sites

-A 2014 study found that about half of us use the same password for multiple websites, making a cybercrook’s job easy.
+A recent study found that about half of us use the same password for multiple websites, making a cybercrook’s job easy.
 “A hacker will break into a soft target like a hiking forum, get your email address and password, and then go to your e-mail account and try to log in with same password,” says Marc Maiffret, chief technology officer at BeyondTrust, a security and compliance management company.
 “If that works, they’ll look to see if you have any emails from a bank.
 Then they’ll go to your bank account and try that same password.”

 Outsmart us: Use two-factor authentication, a simple feature that requires more than just your username and password for you to log on.
 In addition to your password, for example, a site may require you to enter a randomly generated code sent to your smartphone to log in.
 Many companies—including Facebook, Google, Microsoft, Apple, and most major banks—now offer some form of this safeguard.
-(For a list of companies that offer it, visit twofactorauth.org and click Docs under your provider to learn how to set it up.)

 We love your Bluetooth headset

 If you leave the Bluetooth function enabled after using a hands-free headset, hackers can easily connect to your phone, manipulate it, and steal your data.

 Outsmart us: Always turn Bluetooth off after you use it.
 Set your visibility to “off” or “not discoverable,” and require a security code when you pair with another Bluetooth device.

 Don’t forget to keep your car safe—follow these car security tips to protect your ride.

 We can easily break into routers that use WEP encryption

 Many older routers still rely on a type of encryption called WEP (Wired Equivalent Privacy), which can easily be cracked with a widely available software program that anyone can download.